kwz219/NPR4J/README.md

 TBC
 ___
 ## Experiment Results
-All experiment results are uploaded to the release
 1. Evaluation_Results.zip: concrete evaluation results of every candidate predicted by the six NPR systems.
 |---Evaluation_Result
 &#8194;&#8194;&#8194;|---Diversity